|

 Ouen (Dado), Bishop of Rouen, (VI/VII Centuries):

-to have been reworked somewhat in Carolingian times.
-The translation,
+however to have been reworked somewhat in Carolingian times.
+The

-contains some minor errors, e.g. confusing Bretons with
+minor errors, e.g. confusing Bretons with Britons.
+McNamara translation,

 Next